ShehriyarQureshi/dynamic-frontend-design/dynamicStatCards.md

 }
 ```

-This pattern allows us to easily:
+This pattern allows us to easily do the following and have the front-end recognize these changes:

 - Add new stat objects
 - Add new stats to existing stat objects
 - Remove stats from existing stat objects
 - Remove stat objects
 - Modify stats e.g. key names

-all while keeping our front-end dynamic.

 Takeaway: Backend response pattern should be **recognizible**.
 The front-end should be able to easily parse, without code modification, the response even if it applies the above modifications.